supabase/wrappers/wrappers/src/fdw/stripe_fdw/README.md

   (select id from pgsodium.valid_key where name = 'stripe') ) returning key_id;

--- create a wrappers Stripe server and specify connection info do $$ declare csid text;
+-- Create a wrappers Stripe server and specify connection info.
+-- Here we're using the API key stored in Vault, if you don't want to use Vault, -- you can directly specify API key using `api_key` option.
+For example, --
+-- create server my_stripe_server
+--   foreign data wrapper stripe_wrapper
+--   options (
+--     api_key 'sk_test_xxx'
+--   );
+--
+do $$
+declare
+  key_id text;
 begin
-  select id into csid from pgsodium.valid_key where name = 'stripe' limit 1;
+  select id into key_id from pgsodium.valid_key where name = 'stripe' limit 1;

   drop server if exists my_stripe_server cascade;